Pivee/rsa-passphrase/README.md

 # RSA Passphrase

-This is CLI tool made to generate RSA keys, and test JWT signing using those keys.
+This is a CLI tool made to generate RSA keys, and test JWT signing using those keys.

 You can use `rsp` to access this using the terminal when you install this as a global package because the following config has been added to the `package.json` file.